-The AirLoocke42 Shader mod is a relatively new entry in the long list of different shaders available for Minecraft.
-It was only recently released – September 2015 in fact – so it’s barely a 2 year old at the time this review is being written.
+The AirLoocke42 Shaders mod is a relatively new entry in the long list of different shaders available for Minecraft.
+It was a long time ago released – September 2015 in fact – so it’s barely a 7-year-old at the time this review is being written.
 That’s good and bad: good because it includes most Minecraft content through 1.8 and bad because it doesn’t include any of the content from the combat update, or Minecraft 1.9 and new releases.
-While you can’t use this shader pack with the most recent Minecraft client, that might not be a problem if you’re still using older mods and add-ons that have yet to update as well.
+While you can use this shader pack with the most recent Minecraft client, on our test, everything works on the latest Minecraft version with Optifine HD mod installed.

-Because the different versions of AirLoocke42 Shader pack provide different levels of detail and visuals throughout Minecraft, it’s hard to nail down a specific set of requirements to make the pack work.
+Because the different versions of the AirLoocke42 Shaders provide different levels of detail and visuals throughout Minecraft, it’s hard to nail down a specific set of requirements to make the pack work.
 Some versions will work on systems that would never be able to support other versions.
-Overall, this shader pack does create a greater level of strain and heightens Minecraft’s demand for system resources, so you’ll want to have more available memory, CPU power and GPU power than normal if you want to use these shader packs.
+Overall, this shader pack does create a greater level of strain and heightens Minecraft’s demand for system resources, so you’ll want to have more available memory, CPU power, and GPU power than normal if you want to use these shader packs.
 Hardware lag and a massive drop in FPS will happen otherwise.

 - Added 5 Offset For DOF & Static Bloom

 - Added 3 New Algorithm For Screen Space Reflection

 - Added Static Bloom

 - Added Basic Bloom

 - Added 2D Cloud Procedure

 - Added SSAO